waimea-snoble/200DTD-Assesment/docs/Design.md

 The proposed solution is having a website for Gymnastics Nelson that allows gymnastics coaches, parents, and gymnasts to view a list of tasks and sign up for them.

-The website will also allow the coaches to modify, add, or delete tasks.
+The website will also allow the coaches to add, or delete tasks.

-Clients should be able to sign up for a task and see what tasks they have signed up for.
+Clients should be able to sign up for a task, and the admin can see who has signed up for each task.

-The coaches should be able to add delete, and modify tasks.

 -------------------------------------------------